Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

 !!! info "Learning objectives"

     1. Write your first Nextflow pipeline
+    2. Understand the main components of a Nextflow script
-    2. Execute your first Nextflow pipeline and understand the outputs
+    3. Execute your first Nextflow pipeline and understand the outputs

 Workflow languages are better than Bash scripts because they handle errors and run tasks in parallel more easily, which is important for complex jobs.
 They also have clearer structure, making it easier to maintain and work on with others.